3xBJ/hydeout-jekyll-starter/_posts/2020-04-16-app-xaml-one-file-to-rule-them-all.md

 #### StartupUri

-The most important property of an application is StartupUri, this prop specify the UI that automatically opens when an application starts.
-So, if you do
+The most important property of an application is StartupUri, this prop specifies the UI that automatically opens when an application starts.
+So, if, you do

 {% highlight c# %}